Command design basics for UWP apps

 Use the right command element for the interaction

-Using the right elements for the right interactions can mean the difference between an app that feels intuitive to use and one that seems difficult or confusing.
-The Universal Windows Platform (UWP) provides a large set of command elements, in the form of controls, that you can use in your app.
-Here's a list of some of the most common controls and a summary of the interactions they enable.
+Using the right elements to enable command interactions can make the difference between an intuitive, easy-to-use app and a difficult, confusing app.
+The Universal Windows Platform (UWP) provides a large set of command elements that you can use in your app.
+Here's a list of some of the most common controls and a summary of the interactions they can enable.

 For a complete list, see Controls and UI elements